ulyngs/redd-todo/README.md

 # ReDD Do

-A simple, beautiful, and distraction-free todo app for Mac and Windows, built with Tauri.
-Designed to help you focus on one task at a time while keeping track of your time.
+Simple to-do app meant to make it easier to avoid rabbitholing with an always-on-top window displaying your current task.
+Cross-platform application for Mac and Windows built with Tauri.

 ## ✨ Features